simonmichael/hledger_site/essentials.md

 Date [2020-07-19]: ...
 ```

-Or run hledger-web, and when the web browser opens, press a to add
+Or run hledger-web and when the web browser opens, press a to add
 ([tutorial](web.html)):

 ```shell